Group TherapyBrainspotting Group Therapy for Self-Love and Secure Attachment

 A weekly online group grounded in Brainspotting to strengthen emotional regulation and move toward more secure attachment.

-Sound Familiar?This Group May Be Right for You
+here's what brings people to this group:This Group May Be Right for You

 This group is designed for adults working through self-worth, anxiety and attachment-related patterns.